Icerius/rix-ipset/README.md

 # RIX IPSet
-This script populates an ipset with the icelandi ip numbers from RIX.
-One ipset contains the IPv4 and the other contains the IPv6.
+This script populates an ipset with the ip numbers from RIX.
+One ipset contains IPv4 and the other contains IPv6.
-If the either ipset does not exist it is ignored.
+If either ipset does not exist it is ignored.

-## Setup on linux
+## Setup on Linux
 ```bash
 chmod 0700 rix-ipset.sh
 ipset create rixv4